ViciousSquid/Dosidicus/README.md

 Be aware the squid hates taking medicine and will become depressed and need sleep if made to do so.

-NEW IN VERSION 1.3: Decorate the squid's environment with plants and rocks that affect the squid's behaviour.
-Additional decorations coming soon.
+### Personality System:

+6 different personalities with different needs and behaviours

+### Decorations!

+Place rocks and plants within the squid's environment that may affect mood or behaviour

 ### Debug Tools: